The Postal Service lost $5 billion last year while reporting its first revenue gain since 2008. The agency has not made a profit since 2006.

 But postal unions worry about potential cuts in service that lawmakers have proposed in the past, including eliminating Saturday letter delivery.

-The National Association of Letter Carriers said Friday that the USPS numbers are moving in the right direction, noting that its bedrock first-class mail revenue rose by $2 million compared to the same quarter last year, and that shipping-and-package revenue increased by $252 million, helping the agency report an operating profit of more than $260 million.
+The National Association of Letter Carriers said Friday that the USPS numbers are moving in the right direction, noting that its bedrock first-class mail revenue rose by $2 million compared to the same quarter last year, and that shipping-and-package revenue increased by $252 million.

 “Given these positive trends, it would be irresponsible to degrade services to the public, which would drive away mail — and revenue — and stop the postal turnaround in its tracks,” NALC president Fredric Rolando said in a statement.

 The labor leader also renewed calls for eliminating a 2006 congressional mandate that requires the Postal Service to prefund retiree health benefits to the tune of about $5.7 billion per year.
 The USPS has defaulted on the last three annual payments and expects to do so again this year.

 The NALC views that expense as the biggest factor for the repeated net losses.

 USPS officials have called for a restructuring of the prefunding requirement, but Corbett downplayed the notion that such a plan would balance the agency’s books.

 “Nothing could be further from the truth,” he said.
 “Our liabilities exceed our assets by $42 billion, and we have a need for more than $10 billion to invest in new delivery vehicles, package sortation equipment and other deferred investments.”

 The uptick in revenue from first-class mail occurred despite a 4.1 percent drop in volume compared to the second quarter of 2013.
 A postage rate increase that the Postal Service implemented in January helped drive the revenue gain.